IoT-Dude/iot-dude.github.io/_posts/2023-02-03-using-scikit-learn-as-a-strategy.md

 ### This is my strategy
-I am gonna focus on ML and Scikit-learn, more of a statistic approach, instead of a huge-big-blob-funny-generating-pictures-AI-model.
+I will focus on ML and Scikit-learn, more of a statistic approach, instead of a huge-big-blob-funny-generating-pictures-AI-model.
 <br>
 Part of reason to not focus on deep learning jusr now is due to time constraint - it takes time to learn new API:s and language models, and I am a slow learner.
 <br>